 The Information Widget Summary shows you how people became Informed and it tells you what content was particularly prominent and popular.

-If you find that one of your documents has not been downloaded as much as you wished, maybe its time to place it more prominently and link to it.
+If you find that one of your documents has not been downloaded as much as you wish, maybe it's time to place it more prominently and link to it.

 Documents on the other hand can only be accessed by clicking on it which makes that a very strong number.
 However, note that we do not collect the IP addresses, hence we cannot be sure if a download was made more than once by a single participant.